-- Starting from one of the long sides, gently roll the dough tightly until it is one long sausage and trim the ends to neaten it up (step 10).
+- Starting from one of the long sides (step 9), gently roll the dough tightly until it is one long sausage and trim the ends to neaten it up (step 10).

-- Grease and line a 9 inch springform/cake pan.
+- Grease and line a 23cm (9-inch) springform/cake pan.
 Gently bend the twisted dough into a circle (step 12) and with a dab of water cross the two ends over each other and stick together with some water.
 Place gently into the cake pan (step 13) and lightly cover with cling wrap.

 - Set aside in a warm place for 30-40 minutes to rise.

 - Preheat your oven to 180°C (350°F).
 Brush with the egg wash and bake for 35-40 minutes until golden brown.
 If the dough starts to look too golden before it has finished baking, then place foil over the baking pan in a tent shape.

 - Remove from the oven and serve warm or at room temperature with a sprinkle of nuts, somemore sliced figs and a drizzle of caramel sauce.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.